 Sweeney Treatment Enhancements Project

-Construction has begun on a project to add eight new granular activated carbon (GAC) filters to Sweeney Water Treatment Plant, which draws from the Cape Fear River and provides drinking water to about 80 percent of CFPUA's customers.
+Construction is nearing completion on a project to add eight new granular activated carbon (GAC) filters to Sweeney Water Treatment Plant, which draws from the Cape Fear River and provides drinking water to about 80 percent of CFPUA's customers.

 The GAC filters emerged as the best option for Sweeney to reduce GenX and other PFAS compounds in the river following an extensive pilot study that also examined reverse osmosis and ion-exchange media.
-Models have shown that the new GAC filters are expected to filter about 90 percent of the PFAS compounds in water sourced from the Cape Fear River.
+Models have shown that the new GAC filters will be very effective at removing Chemours' PFAS compounds in water sourced from the Cape Fear River, reducing GenX close to or at levels where it cannot be detected in treated drinking water.

 The PFAS found in the Cape Fear result largely from decades of releases by Chemours and DuPont from their chemical plant on the Bladen-Cumberland county line, about 100 miles upriver from Wilmington.

-The project is anticipated to go online in mid-2022.
-Annual operating costs are estimated to be $2.9 million.
+The project is anticipated to go online in summer 2022.
+Annual operating costs are estimated to be $3.7 million for Fiscal Year 2023 and at least $5 million in subsequent years.

 Until the new filters are finished, CFPUA has implemented a program to replace media in existing filters at Sweeney.
 Those steps have resulted in some reductions but are unsuited as a long-term solution.